 MCHIP further supported the development of toolkits and frameworks that address M&E of MNCH interventions and services, including:

 - Leading the development of the quality of care for prevention and management of common maternal and newborn complications (QoC MNC) facility survey, which has been implemented in seven countries;

 - Contributing to the development of the community case management toolkit, which includes a major focus on indicators; the Helping Babies Breathe implementation guide, which has an M&E section; and the MCHIP prevention of postpartum hemorrhage and pre-eclampsia/eclampsia toolkits, which both have M&E sections.

-In addition to toolkits, MCHIP has created new frameworks for analysis of secondary and qualitative data pertaining to malaria in pregnancy programming and health systems strengthening intended to generate practical information for use by policymakers and program planners in low-resource settings.
+In addition to toolkits, MCHIP created new frameworks for analysis of secondary and qualitative data pertaining to malaria in pregnancy programming and health systems strengthening intended to generate practical information for use by policymakers and program planners in low-resource settings.

-MCHIP has also revised and/or supported application of data collection tools developed or maintained by MCHIP partners in collaboration with others, such as the CORE Group and USAID.
+MCHIP also revised and/or supported application of data collection tools developed or maintained by MCHIP partners in collaboration with others, such as the CORE Group and USAID.
 Examples of these tools are:

 - Knowledge, Practices and Coverage survey

 - Lives Saved Tool (LiST)

 - MAMAN framework questionnaire

 - Geographical Information Systems (GIS); and